🦥Unsloth Docs

 🦥 Why Unsloth?

-Unsloth simplifies model training locally and on platforms like Google Colab and Kaggle.
-Our streamlined workflow handles everything from model loading and quantization to training, evaluation, saving, exporting, and integration with inference engines like Ollama, llama.cpp and vLLM.
+Unsloth streamlines model training locally and on Colab/Kaggle, covering loading, quantization, training, evaluation, saving, exporting, and integration with inference engines like Ollama, llama.cpp, and vLLM.

-Unsloth is the only training framework which supports all model types including vision, text-to-speech (TTS), BERT, reinforcement learning (RL), video, and all transformer-based models.
-Unsloth is also highly customizable, allowing modifications in chat templates, dataset formatting and we provide user-friendly notebooks for many use-cases.
+Unsloth is the only training framework to support all model types: vision, text-to-speech (TTS), BERT, reinforcement learning (RL) while remaining highly customizable with flexible chat templates, dataset formatting and ready-to-use notebooks.

 ⭐ Key Features